Language Arts 8 B

 Why This Class

-In this course, students focus on crafting thesis-driven five-paragraph essays.
-The course begins with an exploration into Aristotle’s logos, pathos, and ethos, and students conduct research, formulate opinions, and compose essays about a topic of their choice.
-Next, students think critically about the development of a character from their favorite book and analyze how the events of the story impact that character.
-Lastly, the students compose a research essay about a topic of their choosing while focusing on the importance of distinguishing between credible and non-credible sources of information.
-The course concludes with a final portfolio presentation in which students reflect on the growth they have experienced over the course of the semester.
+Students in this course focus on writing thesis-driven five-paragraph essays.
+They start by exploring Aristotle’s concepts of logos, ethos, and pathos.
+Then, students conduct research, develop opinions, and compose an essay on a topic of their choice.
+From there, they think critically about the development of a character from their favorite book and analyze how the events of the story impacted that character.
+Then, they compose a second research essay on a topic of their choice and focus on the importance of distinguishing between credible and non-credible sources.

 What matters to me?